isomerpages/nlb-biblioasia/_oct-to-dec-2013/In Cookery We Trust: The YWCA Cookery Book (1932–1964).md

 [^15]: [Holttum &amp; Hinch](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4396418), 1935, the preface.

-[^16]: As almost every recipe credits its author, it is apparent they include the likes of respected expatriates such as Rose T. Handy, Mrs Celeste B. Amstutz, Mrs Eklund, Mrs Zehnder and locals such as Muhammad Raza, Cheka Davies, Mrs Loh Hung Loong and Mrs. C.H.
+[^16]: As almost every recipe credits its author, it is apparent they included the likes of respected expatriates such as Rose T. Handy, Mrs Celeste B. Amstutz, Mrs Eklund, Mrs Zehnder and locals such as Muhammad Raza, Cheka Davies, Mrs Loh Hung Loong and Mrs C.H.
 Wang.

 [^17]: Lucas, E. (1929). _Mrs Lucas’s French cookery book_.
 London: Christopher’s (Not available in NLB holdings)